FrodoAlaska/FrodoAlaska.github.io/assets/article_ideas.md

 - The Frustrating World Of Fonts: Fonts.
 Obviously.

-- My Engine Looks Like Someone: Talk about my influences with this engine and where I got most of my ideas from.
-The Cherno, The Kohi Engine, Game Engine Arch book, Jon Blow, Handmade Hero, etc...
+## Design Studies
+- Dark Souls

 ## Other
+- Why GameDev Freelancing Is The Worst Thing You Could Do: Talk about my experiences freelancing as a game developer and what that entailed.
+My experience with certain clients on both Fiverr and UpWork, and what to take away from it.
+The good, the bad, and the ugly.

 - Leaving The C++ Mudhole: This is a devlog long in the making.
 Talk about switching to Odin and what are the pros and cons of that.
 What I gained and what I missed.
 Oh this shit is gonna be so lit hell yeah.

 - My Toxic "Made By Me" Trait - Talk about how I need to have everything made in house and never use any library or third-party frameworks, and how that did not benefit me in the slightest and even pushed me back.